-Kig ha farz (which literally means meat and far) is a traditional dish from Finistère.
+Kig ha farz (which literally means meat and far) is a traditional dish and specialty from Finistère.
 It's a kind of pot-au-feu made from pork cooked with vegetables and served with a far - an accompaniment based on buckwheat - cooked in a canvas bag.
 As with many recipes, there are lots of different versions, depending on families and areas.
 Treat yourself to the version offered by the chefs of the "Restaurants du Terroir", dedicated to promoting Brittany’s culinary heritage.

 To find out more: www.brittanytourism.com

 This small red fruit, introduced by Amédée-François Frezier on his return from Chile, has been grown on the Finistère peninsula since 1716 and has become a symbol of excellence.
 Follow the "strawberry route" to discover the history of this delicate, tasty fruit and find out how strawberry-based products are made.
 On the second Sunday in June, come and join in the "Fête des fraises" strawberry festival, which has taken place every year for 60 years, and enjoy tasting strawberries to the sound of music.